Psychosis: Psychosis in adolescents

-N. Myers (2019), N. A. L. Myers (2012) and Brown (2011) found that reduced participation in social networks, not only negatively effects the individual on a physical and mental level, it has been shown that failure to be included in social networks influences the individual's ability to participate in the wider community through employment and education opportunities.

-N. Myers (2019) discuss how equal opportunity to participate in meaningful relationships with friends, family and partners, as well as engaging in social constructs such as employment, can provide significant physical and mental value to people's lives.
-And how breaking the disability mindset around people experiencing psychosis is imperative for their overall, long-term health and wellbeing as well as the contributions they are able to make to their immediate social connections and the wider community.

 Causes

 The symptoms of psychosis may be caused by serious psychiatric disorders such as schizophrenia, a number of medical illnesses, and trauma.
 Psychosis may also be temporary or transient, and be caused by medications or substance use disorder (substance-induced psychosis).

 Normal states

 Brief hallucinations are not uncommon in those without any psychiatric disease, including healthy children.
 Causes or triggers include: